worktheclock/replit.github.io/getting-started/faq.md

 Note that this function is currently only available on our [Hacker plan](https://replit.com/site/pricing).

+##### How do I use the Replit Database?

+You can learn more about the Replit Database [here.](https://docs.replit.com/hosting/database-faq)

+## Custom Domains

+##### How do I create a custom domain?

+You can link any repl you create to a domain that you own.
+(This includes [HTTP Servers](https://docs.replit.com/hosting/deploying-http-servers)).

+You can learn more about custom domains [here.](https://docs.replit.com/hosting/hosting-web-pages#custom-domains)

 ## Account

 ##### I logged in with Gmail/Github etc., but want to change my email.